armin-reichert/pacman/README.md

-**(Hint: A cleaner and leaner, UI-independent Pac-Man + Ms. Pac-Man game implementation  is at [pacman-basic](http://github.com/armin-reichert/pacman-basic)).
-A Swing UI is at [https://github.com/armin-reichert/pacman-ui-swing], a JavaFX UI is at https://github.com/armin-reichert/pacman-javafx.)**
+(Hint: A cleaner, UI independent Pac-Man + Ms. Pac-Man game implementation  is at [pacman-basic](http://github.com/armin-reichert/pacman-basic).
+There are two UIs currently available: a Swing UI at https://github.com/armin-reichert/pacman-ui-swing and a JavaFX UI at https://github.com/armin-reichert/pacman-javafx.)

 ## A Pac-Man implementation using finite-state machines all over the place